OperationalBina/PipeRT2/README.md

 **Pipe** - Controls the different elements and aspects of the system.
 Contains all flows.
 Distributing events through all components.

+**Data** - Base class for transportation of data within the pipeline.
+User can implement Data classes for customizing types.

 ## Installation

 We publish PipeRT2 as `PipeRT` package in PyPi.